Variant#

 Best practices#

-• Use in-place construction for efficiency with complex types
+• Use in-place construction for efficiency with complex types that are expensive to move.

 Summary#